 - duty operations of atmospheric and ecological measurements in Hyytiälä, Värriö and Helsinki SMEAR stations;

-- measurements and instrument development on atmospheric observations;
+- measurements and instrument development on ecosystem and atmospheric observations;

 - atmospheric aerosol measurements and data analysis;

 - aerosol-cloud-climate interactions;